rinx/micore/README.md

 MICO-RE estimates cloud optical thickness (COT) and cloud droplet effective radius (CDER) from reflectances in two wavelengths by using look-up table (Nakajima and King, 1990) and Gauss-Newton method.
+Akima method (Akima, 1970) is used as a method of interpolation.

 Cloud Optical Retrieval Code
 ---